CSE291A-25Fall-Project-Team/Reasoning-Guided-Diffusion-World-Models/README.md

 ### 🖥️ Compute Success Rate

-After running the evaluations, you can run the compute the success rate by running the below script from `video_model` folder with the evaluated json file:
+After running the evaluations, you can compute the success rate by running the below script from `video_model` folder with the evaluated json file:

 ```
 python eval_script.py experiments/example_inference/multi_environment_experiment_record.json